 - Is there a deadline?
 The preferred deadline is April 15, but students can and should apply after that date.
 Awards are made on a rolling basis.
 There are steps that must be completed before the term begins (i.e. drug screen, promissory note, verification, etc.) so you should submit the application early and at least 2 weeks before your term begins.

 - What do I have to do to apply?
 You must file the Free Application for Federal Student Aid (FAFSA) at fafsa.gov and the WV Invests Grant application at www.wvinvests.org.

 - What terms does the application cover?
 The 2020-21 WV Invests Grant application covers the Summer 2020, Fall 2020 and Spring 2021 terms.
 The 2021-22 application for Summer 2021, Fall 2021 and Spring 2022 will open October 1, 2020.

 - Do I have to apply each year?
 Yes, you must complete a WV Invests Grant Application and the FAFSA every year to qualify for a WV Invests Grant.

 Visit our drug screening page for details about the drug screening process.

 - Who must be tested?
-Any student who applies and wishes to be considered for funding through the WV Invests Grant Program must submit a drug screening within 60 days prior to the beginning of the first term in which you are eligible for the academic year (summer through spring) and any student who previously received a positive result.
+Any student who applies and wants to be considered for funding through the WV Invests Grant Program must submit a drug screening within 60 days prior to the beginning of the first term in which you are eligible for the academic year (summer through spring) and any student who previously received a positive result.

 - Are the results confidential?
 The results are confidential.
 The approved medical provider will send you a copy of your testing results within one week of receipt of your specimen and will also send the results to the WV Invests Grant Program.
-Only a positive or negative will be shared and, if positive, which substance.
+A positive or negative will be shared and, if positive, which substance.
 No further information is provided from the drug screening company.